winitzki/lamonte-jexer-wikis/porting.md

 With the above stragegy, an image-supporting terminal is not required to ensure any images in its display are maintained or coherent in some manner after text has overwritten a portion of it.

+See also the "Text Cells" section in [Jexer's high-level design document,](high-level-design) which discusses the internal flow of image data from source to the user-facing screen.

 😻